dearvn/wp-bot-lite/README.md

 npm run release
 ```

-After running `release` command, there will be a folder called `/dist` will be generated at the root directory with `wp-land-lite.zip` project files.
+After running `release` command, there will be a folder called `/dist` will be generated at the root directory with `wp-bot-lite.zip` project files.

 ### Run PHP Unit Test